OpenDataServices/flatten-tool/README.md

 Python Version Support
 ----------------------

 This code supports Python 2.7 and Python 3.3 (and later).
+Python 3 is preferred, and any Python 2 specific bugs are currently treated as low priority.

 Python 2.6 and earlier are not supported because our code makes use new language constructs introduced in Python 3 and 2.7.
 Python 3.2 (also 3.1 and 3.0) is not supported, because one of the dependencies (openpyxl) does not support it.